lina3362/pandas-challenge/README.md

 2,#Calculate Average Purchase Price group by item ID and item Name 3,#Calculate Total Purchase Value
 4,#create a dataframe for the summary

+Most Profitable Items
+#Sort the above table by total purchase value in descending order